Trump pushes Melania back onto campaign stage: interview

-WASHINGTON Melania Trump will give two or three speeches in the final days of the U.S. presidential race, Republican candidate Donald Trump said in a television interview, apparently surprising his wife.
+WASHINGTON (Reuters) - Melania Trump will give two or three speeches in the final days of the U.S. presidential race, Republican candidate Donald Trump said in a television interview, apparently surprising his wife.

 The couple appeared in a taped ABC interview broadcast on Thursday less than two weeks before the Nov.
 8 presidential election against Democrat Hillary Clinton.